SocialGouv/kontinuous/docs/faq.md

 [TODO]

+## Create on-demand workflows deployments

+If you want to define some specific deployments, you can use the `--chart` option to target a specific chart.
+This is useful for example for manually triggering some specific jobs er deployments.

+Example :

+[TODO]

 ## 🐰 Easter egg

 – I heard about an easter egg hidden in the kontinuous cli, can you give me a clue ?